melvic-ybanez/ecena/README.md

 1. __Domain-specific language__ - this is a Json-like language that you need to use to describe the scene you want Ecena to render.
 Note that Ecena doesn't offer a UI, so the only way to communicate with the renderer is by using the DSL.
 2. __Rendering engine__ - the Ray Tracer modules responsible for the drawing of the 3D world.

-For instance, to render the example scene from the _Making a Scene_ chapter of [The Ray Tracer Challenge](http://raytracerchallenge.com/), you can input the following code:
+For instance, to render the example scene from the _Making a Scene_ chapter of [The Ray Tracer Challenge](http://raytracerchallenge.com/) (with the addition of shadows), you can input the following code:

 ```json